Medical

 --

-Building a strong differential diagnosis is a critical skill for medical students learning clinical reasoning.
+Building a strong differential diagnosis is a critical skill for medical, PA and NP students learning clinical reasoning.
 Whether you’re on clinical rotations or preparing for board exams, knowing how to systematically approach symptoms, rule out conditions, and prioritize potential diagnoses is essential for patient care.

 --

 Congratulations!
-You’ve made it through the first two years of medical school, which were packed with lectures, textbooks, Step 1 or Level 1, and plenty of Sketchy.
+You’ve made it through your didactics, which were packed with lectures, textbooks, and plenty of Sketchy.

-Now, as a brand-new third-year medical student who’s hitting the wards for the first time, you’re stepping into the hospital, where you’ll be expected to apply everything you’ve learned to real patients.
+Now, as a brand-new clinical student who’s hitting rotations for the first time, you’re stepping into the hospital, where you’ll be expected to apply everything you’ve learned to real patients.
 But here’s the challenge: real patients don’t present like textbook cases.

-As an aside, the point above is one reason why we do rigorous clinical training in both medical school and residency.
-Medical school will prepare you to think critically, analyze, and put into practice your extensive “book knowledge.”
+As an aside, the point above is one reason why we do rigorous clinical training in school.
+Your clinical rotations will prepare you to think critically, analyze, and put into practice your extensive “book knowledge.”

 But, while the textbook case is a slam dunk, real-life cases require you to consider alternative diagnoses and refine your clinical reasoning skills in medicine.
 And, even if the diagnosis ends up being exactly what you expected, humans are unique and like to present the same condition in a thousand different ways.